Snapshot of Compliance Trends

 Last updated:

-Audits are one of the tools TAC uses to monitor RTO performance against the Standards for Registered Training Organisations (RTOs) 2015 and offer a point-in-time insight into the quality of training and assessment services being provided.
-During the reporting period, audits include multiple audit types and individual providers may be audited multiple times, perhaps due to delivery of training products identified as at higher risk.
-If the outcome of the main audit is that the training organisation is non-compliant, it is provided with an evidence review period of 20 working days to address outstanding issues.
+Audits are one of the tools TAC uses to monitor RTO performance against the Standards for Registered Training Organisations (RTOs) 2015 (the Standards) and offer a point-in-time insight into the quality of training and assessment services being provided.
+During the reporting period, audits include multiple audit types and individual providers may be audited multiple times, perhaps due to delivery of training products identified as being at higher risk.
+If the outcome of the main audit is that the training organisation is non-compliant, they are provided with an evidence review period of 20 working days to address outstanding issues.

 Compliance at main audit